-In 2020, under the pressure from both the pandemic and the new financing rules of "Three Red Lines", the financing environment further contracted.
+In 2021, under the pressure from "Three Red Lines", the financing environment further contracted.
 Through comprehensive utilization of the diversified advantages of domestic and overseas financing channels, the Group has made full use of various financial means to continuously optimize fund management, reduce financing costs, optimize debt structure and effectively control exchange rate risks.
 At the same time, it made efforts to further strengthen the risk control function, improve the financial risk monitoring system, and properly give risk warning and carry out risk prevention.